-It might not have been the Royal Opera House, but when Alina graced the stage of Milton Keynes Theatre, the global star was welcomed with a fervour that only goes to emphasise the need to keep making ballet accessible – the dance world does not begin and end in Covent Garden.
+It might not have been the Royal Opera House, but when Alina graced the stage of Milton Keynes Theatre, the global star was welcomed with a fervour that only goes to emphasise the need to keep making ballet accessible.
+The UK dance scene does not begin and end in Covent Garden.

 Alina makes even the greatest technical feats look effortless and her incredibly high leg extensions simply got higher as the evening progressed.
 Elsewhere, Junor Souza as Conrad’s slave, Ali, was irresistibly watchable.
 Indeed, the production has many interesting secondary roles and lots of stand-out pas de deux moments, rather than the narrow focus on a leading couple often seen in the classics.

 Le Corsaire is a real Hollywood blockbuster of a ballet.
-Large-scale design elements give the whole production a cinematic edge – designer Bob Ringwood’s opulent costumes and sets completely capture the Eastern theme.
+Large-scale design elements give the whole production a cinematic edge, and designer Bob Ringwood’s opulent costumes and sets completely capture the Eastern theme.

 The spectacle of that shipwreck is worth another mention too.

-> The voyage is only just beginning – Le Corsaire will tour to Southampton, Oxford, Liverpool and Bristol before Christmas, visit www.ballet.org.uk for details.
+The voyage is only just beginning as Le Corsaire will also tour to Southampton, Oxford, Liverpool and Bristol before Christmas, visit the English National Ballet website for details.